MM16z/mm16z-webboard-nextjs-typescript/README.md

 #Update log #4 => Loading component //done
 #update log #5 => trust device login// #on going

 TODO :
+#0.5 => separate css to module for each page => #IMPORTANT!! //ongoing
 #1.like/unlike onchange value state //done
-#2.mobile/responsive editinput navigate to top window // onhoing
+#2.mobile/responsive editinput navigate to top window // ongoing

 Fixed :
 #1.use browser refresh when auth is out of session